 Community outreach services at Mercy Philadelphia

-Providing access to healthcare and knowledge for the people of West and Southwest Philadelphia.
+Access to healthcare for West and Southwest Philadelphia communities.

 You may have seen Kay Stephens and her team this past summer in Malcolm X Park on Larchwood Avenue, handing out brochures and stopping to chat with folks as they walked past.